SelfieBoost: A Boosting Algorithm for Deep Learning: Analysis

-Note that we obtain behavior which is very similar to AdaBoost, in which the number of iterations depends on an ``edge'' --- here the ``edge" is how good we manage to minimize \eqref{eqn:upperBoundinproof}.
+Note that we obtain behavior which is very similar to AdaBoost, in which the number of iterations depends on an ``edge'' --- here the ``edge" is how good we manage to minimize the objective at each iteration, which corresponds to a ``regularized edge''.

-So far, we have shown that if SelfieBoost performs enough iterations then it will produce an accurate classifier.
-Next, we show that it is indeed possible to find a network with a small value of \eqref{eqn:upperBoundinproof}.